oyince/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. The fifth script creates an empty file called hello.
 6. The sixth script adds execute permission to the owner of the file hello.
 7. The seventh script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+8. The eight script adds execution permission to the owner, the group owner and the other users, to the file hello.